Namangan

 Namangan has been an important craft and trade center in the Fergana Valley since the 17th century.
 Many factories were built in the city during Soviet times.
-During World War II, industrial production in Namangan increased fivefold compared with that of 1926–1927.
+During World War II, industrial production in Namangan increased fivefold compared with that of the 1920s.
 Currently, Namangan is mainly a center for light industry, especially in food.
-The officially registered population of the city was 475,700 in 2014.
-Uzbeks are the largest ethnic group.
+It is Uzbekistan's second largest city after Tashkent, with an officially registered population of 668,600 in the city in 2022.
+Uzbeks form the largest ethnic group.